ksdok/cv-interactif-ia/README.md

 # CV Interactif IA - Interactive AI-Powered Resume

-A sophisticated, interactive CV application powered by AI that uses Retrieval-Augmented Generation (RAG) to provide intelligent answers about a candidate's professional profile, skills, and experience.
+A sophisticated, interactive resume application powered by AI that uses Retrieval-Augmented Generation (RAG) to provide intelligent answers about a candidate's professional profile, skills, and experience.

 ## Project Overview

-This is a modern Next.js application that transforms a static CV into an **interactive conversational experience**.
+This is a modern Next.js application that transforms a static resume into an **interactive conversational experience**.
 Visitors can ask questions about the candidate's background, skills, projects, and experience in natural language (French or English), and an AI assistant powered by Claude provides accurate, contextual responses.

 ### Key Features

-- **AI-Powered Chat Interface** - Ask questions about the candidate's CV and get intelligent responses
+- **AI-Powered Chat Interface** - Ask questions about the candidate's resume and get intelligent responses
-- **Retrieval-Augmented Generation (RAG)** - Answers are grounded in actual CV data, not hallucinations
+- **Retrieval-Augmented Generation (RAG)** - Answers are grounded in actual resume data, not hallucinations
-- **Job Matching** - Analyze how well your CV matches specific job descriptions with AI-powered analysis
+- **Job Matching** - Analyze how well your resume matches specific job descriptions with AI-powered analysis
 - **Dark Mode Support** - Comfortable viewing in any lighting condition
 - **Enterprise-Grade Security** - Multiple layers of protection against attacks
 - **Fast & Responsive** - Built with Next.js 16 for optimal performance